 - Any Federal, Virginia State or Local Government-issued photo identification

-- Valid student photo ID issued by any institution of higher education located in the Commonwealth of Virginia
+- Valid student photo ID issued by any institution of higher education (public or private) located in the Commonwealth of Virginia

 - Naturalization Certificate